 Photo by Ev Tchebotarev

-We recommended having a tripod with you, especially if you plan to shoot long exposures.
+We recommended having a tripod with you, especially if you plan to shoot long exposures and silhouettes.
 Alternatively, use a fast lens to shoot low-light scenes and still have the effect of frozen action.
 When snapping at night, look for interesting lines, shadows, and compositions to let your images make a bold visual statement.
-Silhouetted subjects are exciting and can create excellent compositions with the shadow filling the foreground.
+Silhouetted subjects are exciting and can create excellent compositions with shadow filling the foreground.

 Using a wide-angle lens gives you the opportunity to get nice and close to your subjects.
 The benefit of the wide angle is that the viewer has a sense of presence.